Gab0/straintables/README.md

 ### ClustalW2

-The alignment step of `linkageMapper` requires [ClustalW2](http://www.clustal.org/clustal2/) installed on your system.
+The alignment step of `straintables` requires [ClustalW2](http://www.clustal.org/clustal2/) installed on your system.

 ### MeShClust [optional]

-The recombination analysis step of `linkageMapper` has [MeShCluSt](https://github.com/TulsaBioinformaticsToolsmith/MeShClust) as an optional dependency.
+The recombination analysis step of `straintables` has [MeShCluSt](https://github.com/TulsaBioinformaticsToolsmith/MeShClust) as an optional dependency.

 Having it installed on the system will enable genome group clustering to be totally independend from the alignment software, as MeShCluSt does the clustering on top of unaligned `.fasta` files.